AT&T (NYSE:T) PT Raised to $19.00

 AT&T Price Performance

-AT&T (NYSE:T – Get Free Report) last released its quarterly earnings data on Wednesday, July 24th.
-The technology company reported $0.57 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $0.57.
+AT&T (NYSE:T – Get Free Report) last released its quarterly earnings results on Wednesday, July 24th.
+The technology company reported $0.57 EPS for the quarter, hitting the consensus estimate of $0.57.
 AT&T had a return on equity of 14.16% and a net margin of 10.41%.
-The business had revenue of $29.80 billion during the quarter, compared to analyst estimates of $30.05 billion.
-During the same quarter in the previous year, the firm posted $0.63 EPS.
-The business’s revenue for the quarter was down .3% compared to the same quarter last year.
-As a group, equities research analysts expect that AT&T will post 2.2 earnings per share for the current year.
+The business had revenue of $29.80 billion for the quarter, compared to analysts’ expectations of $30.05 billion.
+During the same quarter in the previous year, the firm posted $0.63 earnings per share.
+The company’s revenue was down .3% compared to the same quarter last year.
+On average, equities analysts anticipate that AT&T will post 2.21 EPS for the current fiscal year.

-A number of institutional investors and hedge funds have recently modified their holdings of the stock.
-Vanguard Group Inc. raised its position in shares of AT&T by 0.4% during the first quarter.
-Vanguard Group Inc. now owns 624,994,998 shares of the technology company’s stock worth $10,999,912,000 after purchasing an additional 2,588,539 shares during the period.
-Bank of New York Mellon Corp raised its position in AT&T by 7.4% during the second quarter.
-Bank of New York Mellon Corp now owns 81,076,641 shares of the technology company’s stock valued at $1,549,375,000 after buying an additional 5,592,123 shares during the period.
-Norges Bank acquired a new position in AT&T during the fourth quarter valued at $1,118,288,000.
-Charles Schwab Investment Management Inc. raised its position in AT&T by 1.6% during the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 50,589,421 shares of the technology company’s stock valued at $848,888,000 after buying an additional 798,024 shares during the period.
-Finally, Dimensional Fund Advisors LP raised its position in AT&T by 2.5% during the fourth quarter.
-Dimensional Fund Advisors LP now owns 47,377,267 shares of the technology company’s stock valued at $794,978,000 after buying an additional 1,137,792 shares during the period.
-57.10% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds have recently modified their holdings of T. Frank Rimerman Advisors LLC purchased a new stake in shares of AT&T in the fourth quarter valued at $25,000.
+Pineridge Advisors LLC purchased a new stake in shares of AT&T during the fourth quarter worth $25,000.
+First Pacific Financial raised its holdings in shares of AT&T by 166.7% during the first quarter.
+First Pacific Financial now owns 1,600 shares of the technology company’s stock worth $28,000 after acquiring an additional 1,000 shares in the last quarter.
+Loring Wolcott & Coolidge Fiduciary Advisors LLP MA raised its holdings in shares of AT&T by 176.6% during the second quarter.
+Loring Wolcott & Coolidge Fiduciary Advisors LLP MA now owns 1,867 shares of the technology company’s stock worth $35,000 after acquiring an additional 1,192 shares in the last quarter.
+Finally, Farmers & Merchants Trust Co of Chambersburg PA raised its holdings in shares of AT&T by 35.3% during the fourth quarter.
+Farmers & Merchants Trust Co of Chambersburg PA now owns 2,322 shares of the technology company’s stock worth $39,000 after acquiring an additional 606 shares in the last quarter.
+Hedge funds and other institutional investors own 57.10% of the company’s stock.

 AT&T Inc provides telecommunications and technology services worldwide.
 The company operates through two segments, Communications and Latin America.
 The Communications segment offers wireless voice and data communications services; and sells handsets, wireless data cards, wireless computing devices, carrying cases/protective covers, and wireless chargers through its own company-owned stores, agents, and third-party retail stores.